Anglo-Saxon London: Lundenwic

 In the first half of the 5th century, Roman oversight in London collapsed, leaving the Romanised Britons to look after themselves.
 By 457, the city appears to have become almost completely abandoned.
+There is no evidence of anyone living within the city walls for the next 200 years.

 Over the next few centuries, settlers arrived from modern-day Germany, the Netherlands and Denmark, who are now referred to as "Anglo-Saxons".
+Rather than occupy the abandoned, overgrown Roman city, Anglo-Saxons at first preferred to settle outside the walls, only venturing inside to scavenge or explore.
+One Saxon poet called the Roman ruins "the work of giants".
 Rather than continuing Romano-British culture, Anglo-Saxons introduced their own building styles, pottery, language, place names and religion.
 Cemeteries from this early Anglo-Saxon period have been found at Mitcham, Greenwich, Croydon, and Hanwell in Ealing.

-Rather than occupy the abandoned, overgrown Roman city, Anglo-Saxons at first preferred to settle outside the walls, only venturing inside to scavenge or explore.
-One Saxon poet called the Roman ruins "the work of giants".
-Instead, by the 670s the port town of Lundenwic was developing in the area of Covent Garden.

-In the early 8th century, Lundenwic was described by the Venerable Bede as "a trading centre for many nations who visit it by land and sea".
-The Old English term wic or "trading town" ultimately derived from the Latin word vicus, so Lundenwic meant "London trading town".

-Archaeologists were for many years puzzled as to where early Anglo-Saxon London was located, as they could find little evidence of occupation within the Roman city walls from this period.
-However, in the 1980s, London was rediscovered, after extensive independent excavations by archaeologists Alan Vince and Martin Biddle were reinterpreted as being of an urban character.
-In the Covent Garden area, excavations in 1985 and 2005 have uncovered an extensive Anglo-Saxon settlement that dates back to the 7th century.
-The excavations show that the settlement covered about 600,000 m2, stretching along the north side of the Strand (i.e. "the beach") from the present-day National Gallery site in the west to Aldwych in the east.
+By the 670s they had developed the port town of Lundenwic in the area of Covent Garden, taking its name from the old Roman name Londinium and adding the Old English suffix wic or "trading town".
+Excavations in 1985 and 2005 have uncovered an extensive Anglo-Saxon settlement that dates back to the 7th century.
+The excavations show that the settlement stretched along what is now the Strand (i.e. "the beach").
+In the early 8th century, Lundenwic was described by the Venerable Bede as "a mart of many peoples coming by land and sea".

 By about 600, Anglo-Saxon England had become divided into a number of small kingdoms within what eventually became known as the Heptarchy.
 Although Bede, writing in the 730s referred to London as the capital of the Kingdom of Essex, it was a border town between three more powerful kingdoms; Mercia, Kent and Wessex, evidence from coins and documents suggests that the Midland kingdom of Mercia dominated London from around 670 until 870, especially during the long reign of Offa.
 Following Offa's death in 796, supremacy over London was disputed between Mercia and Wessex.